Indian religious figure’s blasphemous act strongly denounced

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-All India Majlis-e-Ittehad-ul-Muslimeen (AIMIM) chief Asaduddin Owaisi also condemned the blasphemous act of Rizvi and demanded strict action against him.

 He said the Quran teaches brotherhood and rejects all forms of violence.
-“Waseem Rizivi hasn’t understood the Holy Quran,” Mufti Nasir said.
-He demanded immediate arrest of Rizvi for his blasphemous remarks and hurting the religious sentiments of billions of people across the globe.
+“Waseem Rizvi hasn’t understood the Holy Quran,” Mufti Nasir said.
+He demanded immediate arrest of Rizvi for his blasphemous remarks and hurting the religious sentiments of billions of people around the globe.
 He urged people to maintain discipline, remain calm and to register protest peacefully.

 National Conference President and Member of Parliament Farooq Abdullah said the act of Rizvi was abominable.
 “The Holy Quran is the incorruptible and unchangeable word of Allah.
 The petition should not be entertained; on the contrary, strict action should be taken against him for hurting the sentiments of the Muslims living across the globe,” Dr Abdullah said.